Alice Owsley of Riverside Anglers is our Madison River Fly Fishing guru today, and she’s reeling in a boatload of wisdom.

 17:40 – We delve into what sets the Madison River apart as the busiest river in all of Montana, comparing it to other renowned waters like the Big Hole, the Bighorn, Beaver, and more.

-18:20 – Madison River is well-known because of its consistent water temperature maintained by the Hebgen Dam.
+18:20 – Madison River is well-known because of the consistent water temperature maintained by the Hebgen Dam.

 21:20 – We also touched upon the Montana Stream Access Law.